bristolhackspace/SafetySheetsMachines/README.md

 		\alert{iso page number}{title}{subtitle}  %Page 75 to 106
 		\prohib{iso page number}{title}{subtitle}  %Page 107 to 135
 		There is no command for the green safety symbols (yet).

-	Certain symbols act as commands in LaTeX and need to be escaped, such as & should be written with \&.

 2) base.tex

-	macro's or `commands' that build the pages.
+	macro's or `functions' that build the pages.

 	machinePage - a page about a machine - see file for arguments.